AjayAdsule/AjayAdsule/README.md

 * 🌍  I'm based in Mumbai
 * ✉️  You can contact me at [aadsule5@gmail.com](mailto:aadsule5@gmail.com)
-* 🧠  I'm learning Blockchain
-* 🤝  I'm open to collaborating on CRM
 * ⚡  I'm secretly learning neuro-science